-- 1 In the Layouts tab, click the audio monitor you wish to configure. - 2 In the Properties pane, click the Audio scale box, under Appearance, and then click the button that appeared at the end of the box. - The Edit Audio Scale window appears.
+- 1 In the Layouts tab, click the audio monitor you wish to configure. - 2 In the Properties pane, click the Audio scale box, under Appearance, and then click the button that appeared at the end of the box.

+The Edit Audio Scale window appears.

-3 Click one of the Top, Middle or Bottom Color buttons to set the top, middle, and bottom color.
+3 Click one of the Top color, Middle color, or Bottom color buttons, depending on the part of the audio scale you wish to configure.